izak/ib.haip/README.md

 TODO
 ====

-1. The actual command that replaces the route isn't in place yet.
-It's a simple matter of importing the python subprocess module and doing it, I just need to hack around to it.
-I kinda left out the most important bit of the whole project, so this is more of a proof of concept right now.

-2. It needs a good startup script, logging, and all those things.
+1. It needs a good startup script, logging, and all those things.
 And it needs to be turned into a debian package.